blackmagic-debug/black-magic-org/README.md

 machine.
 ```
 $ python ./run_livereload.py
+[SNIP...] here is a bunch of output from make html output to make sure the static
+[SNIP...] page is built before starting the livereload server
 [I 200910 13:47:15 server:335] Serving on http://127.0.0.1:5500
 [I 200910 13:47:15 handlers:62] Start watching changes
 [I 200910 13:47:15 handlers:64] Start detecting changes